nischay-chauhan/TODOAPP/README.md

 - You can add your Todos.
 - You can update your Todos.
 - You can delete your Todos.
+- You can search your Todos by Title.

 ## Run Locally